samrat/emlx/README.md

 EMLX relies on the [MLX](https://github.com/ml-explore/mlx) library to function, and currently EMLX will download precompiled builds from [mlx-build](https://github.com/cocoa-xu/mlx-build).

-Compiling from source and using customized precompiled binaries will be supported soon.
+Compiling from source will be supported soon.

 #### Using precompiled binaries